-Mount the flow cell in such a way that the fluid flow path is tilted upward and fluid enters from the bottom, exiting at the top.
-This is done to minimize the likelihood that air bubbles will get caught in the path as measurements are being taken.
+Mount the flow cell in such a way that the light path is tilted upward and fluid enters from the bottom, exiting at the top.
+This is done to minimize the likelihood that air bubbles will get caught in the light path as measurements are being taken.

-Figure 4: Mounting an SMA-FL Flow Cell
+Figure 4: Mounting SMA-Z Flow Cell